 For the drive.
 For your mates.
 For your future.

-The Show Up campaign encouraged young people to take responsibility, show respect, and make real-life choices that keep everyone safe on the road.
-From checking your mates are buckled up, to choosing not to get in the car with someone unsafe, or speaking up when it matters — every action made a difference.
+Show Up is our national campaign encouraging young people to take responsibility, show respect, and make real-life choices that help keep everyone safe on the road.
+Whether it's checking your mates are buckled up, choosing not to get in the car with someone who's unsafe to drive, or speaking up when something doesn't feel right, every action makes a difference.

 What does it mean to show up?